avesheva/vue3-image-multiselect-areas/README.md

-# vue3-canvas-redactor
+# vue3-image-multiselect-areas

-Vue 3 typescript image canvas redactor
+Vue 3 typescript lib, with ability to select area on the image and leave comments.